-(10) Related Party
+(12) Related Party

-In 2016, we entered into a joint venture partnership, N-G, LLC ('N-G"), with Genis Holdings, LLC ('Genis") to explore new technologies for wellhead compression.
+In 2016, we entered into a joint venture partnership, N-G, LLC ('N-G"), with Genis Holdings, LLC ("Genis") to explore new technologies for wellhead compression.
 NGS and Genis both share 50% ownership of N-G. In 2018, we ordered some compressor packages from Genis, totaling \$1.0 million.
-The compressors were completed by March 31, 2019.
-As of March 31, 2019, we have paid the units in full which has been reclassified from prepaids and is included in rental equipment on the consolidated balance sheet.
+The compressors were completed and delivered during the first quarter of 2019.
+As of September 30, 2019, the units were paid in full and reclassified from prepaids and are included in rental equipment on the consolidated balance sheet.